The biggest filmmaking mistake you can make is waiting for someone else to give you permission make movies.

 To be perfectly frank with you, these excuses almost stopped me.
 But one day I heard this quote from the famed success guru Brian Tracy.
 He said: “You can have anything you want in life if you are willing to pay the price.”

 I wasn’t sure what it meant to pay the price.
-Again, like you, I didn’t have much money.
+Again, perhaps like you, I didn’t have much money at the time.